 ctrl+r history search from bash and zsh, you can add it to fish.

-The way to add it is by adding a symbolic link and a function to your fish config, assuming you use fzf.
+The way to add it is by adding a symbolic link and an existing function that comes by default when you install fzf to your fish config, assuming you use fzf.

 Reason why not use it

 Fish is intentionally not fully POSIX compliant meaning that a script written for bash will likely not work on fish.

 As a result, in order to run a bash script you need to explicitly run it on bash, for example

 This is not a big deal for me compared with the benefits I listed above, but I understand that it can be quite annoying.